 SELF-TEST ERROR MESSAGE LATCHED TARGET MESSAGE?
 DESCRIPTION OF PROBLEM HOW OFTEN THE TEST IS PERFORMED WHAT TO DO EQUIPMENT MISMATCH with 2nd-line detail No Configuration of modules does not match the order code stored in the CPU.
-On power up; thereafter, the backplane is checked for missing cards every 5 seconds.
 Check all modules against the order code, ensure they are inserted properly, and cycle control power (if problem persists, contact factory).
 FLEXLOGIC ERR TOKEN with 2nd-line detail No FlexLogicTM equations do not compile properly.
 Event driven; whenever Flex- LogicTM equations are modified.
 Finish all equation editing and use self test to debug any errors.
 LATCHING OUTPUT ERROR No Discrepancy in the position of a latching contact between firmware and hardware has been detected.
 Every 1/8th of a cycle.
 The latching output module failed.
 Replace the Module.
 PROGRAM MEMORY Test Failed Yes Error was found while checking Flash memory.
 Once flash is uploaded with new firmware.
 Contact the factory.
 UNIT NOT CALIBRATED No Settings indicate the unit is not calibrated.
 On power up.
 Contact the factory.
 UNIT NOT PROGRAMMED No PRODUCT SETUP ⇒ ⊕ INSTALLATION setting indicates relay is not in a programmed state.
 On power up and whenever the RELAY PROGRAMMED setting is altered.
 Program all settings (especially those under PRODUCT SETUP ⇒ ↓ INSTALLATION).